Skip to main content

 How can I remove my name from the Registry?

-If you have found a primary care provider, please let us know by clicking on the Remove button below or call 811, Monday through Friday from 10:00 a.m. to 6:00 p.m.
+If you have found a primary care provider, please let us know by clicking on the "remove" button on the Need a Family Practice Registry web page or call 811, Monday through Friday from 10:00 a.m. to 6:00 p.m.

 How do I sign up family members on the Registry?

-You can sign up family members either by clicking the Register button on this page or by calling 811.
+You can sign up family members either by clicking the "register" button on the Need a Family Practice Registry web page or by calling 811.
 Please have their information ready so you can complete the application on their behalf.

 Where to go for Care